ZidanHadipratama/RandomLearning/Git & GitHub/README.md

 ## The Right GitHub Workflow 💡

-### Mainline Development 🚀

-Mainline development is a development approach that emphasizes frequent integration of code changes into the main branch.
-It involves making small and frequent commits to the

- main branch, ensuring that the main branch always contains production-ready code.
-Continuous integration and automated testing play a crucial role in maintaining code quality.
-This approach reduces the complexity of managing multiple long-lived branches and promotes collaboration among team members.
+### The Perfect Commit 💡

+A crucial aspect of maintaining a clean and organized history in your Git repository is to create the perfect commit.
+The perfect commit involves:

+- **Separate Different Topics into Individual Commits**: Each commit should focus on a specific topic or task.
+For example, if you fixed a bug and added a new feature, create separate commits for each change.

+- **Give a Great Commit Message**:
+   1. **Subject**: Provide a summary of what happened in the commit.
+   2. **Body**: Include a more detailed explanation, such as what is now different than before, the reason for the change, and anything remarkable to watch out for.

 ### Branching Strategies 🌿

 Before starting a project, it's essential to agree on a branching strategy suitable for your team and project.
-Two popular strategies are:

-**GitHub Flow:**
+Defining a written convention will avoid mistakes and collisions.
+Consider the following points:

+1. **Git Allows You to Create Branches**: However, it doesn't prescribe how to use them effectively.
+Therefore, have a written best practice on how your team will ideally structure work to avoid issues.

+2. **Consider Your Team Size and Project Complexity**: The branching strategy should suit the size of your team, the complexity of your project

+, and how you handle releases.

+It's crucial to onboard new team members with this information so they can quickly understand how your team collaborates using Git and GitHub.

+Both GitHub Flow and GitFlow are popular branching strategies that teams use.
+Here's a point-by-point overview of both strategies:

+### GitHub Flow 🌿

 - Simple and suitable for small teams and projects.
 - Utilizes one long-running branch (e.g., "main") as the production branch.
 - Feature branches are created for new features or bug fixes and merged back into "main" when changes are completed and tested.

-**GitFlow:**
+### GitFlow 🌿

 - Ideal for larger projects with scheduled releases and parallel development.
 - Utilizes "main" as the production branch and "develop" as the integration branch.
 - Utilizes short-lived branches like "feature," "release," and "hotfix" for specific tasks.